 The Oldest Coney Island in Michigan

-It surprises many folks to learn that the oldest continuously operating Coney Island in Michigan belongs to Coney Island Kalamazoo.
-They opened their doors in 1915 and it has been running ever since.
+It surprises many folks to learn that the oldest continuously operating Coney Island from the same location in Michigan belongs to Coney Island Kalamazoo.
+They opened their doors in 1915 and it has been running at the exact same location ever since.
 Its location downtown makes for a busy lunch crowd.

 The Kalamazoo Coney